urjaman/s2putty/README_source.txt

 ------------

 This package contains the source code for the PuTTY SSH client for Symbian OS.
-It supports all Nokia S60, Series 80, and Series 90 devices.
+Only S60 third edition and Series 80 v2.0 support are actively maintained, other variants will not build successfully.

 This README file contains some minimal notes about the source code to help in exploring it.
 More documentation should be available later.